+Containers, even those that have been emptied, may contain explosive vapours.
+Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
 Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
-Avoid contact with moisture.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+Avoid smoking, naked lights or ignition sources.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
-Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-DO NOT allow clothing wet with material to stay in contact with skin.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.